 Our automobile diminished value reports are ultimately designed to be read and decided upon by a magistrate or mediator.
 In the past, our reports have proved conclusive in winning cases for our customers because they were based on real-world data.

-There are only five methods in which diminished value can be calculated.
+There are seven methods by which diminished value can be calculated.

 1) A letter from a dealership declaring that the vehicle has lost value as a result of undergoing collision repairs.
 A typical insurance company response: “A dealership is not a disinterested third party and has a financial interest in the acquisition price of a trade in vehicle.
 Their business model is to buy low and sell high.
 An offer of trade is simply the starting point of a negotiation and does not, in and of itself, establish any specific loss in value.
 It is our position that the documentation presented by you does not provide any underlying market data in support of the post-accident value of your vehicle.”
 This approach generally costs you nothing.
 It also signals the insurance company that you are not someone who is willing to spend money for an appraisal, hence, any apprehension they may have of your litigating is eliminated.
 With regard to the insurance company response; one may concede that they present a valid argument.

 2) Figures made up out of thin air, usually buttressed by an appraiser’s assertion that they are based on his or her years of experience in the field either buying, selling or rebuilding cars.
 The cost for this type of report should be negligible.